-Monitoring is accomplished using software tools called Kubernetes, Prometheus, Grafana and Kibana.
-The system is configured to monitor CPU, memory, I/O, API request/response latency and API HTTP response codes.
-Alerts are configured to notify administrators if the application is having resource (e.g. memory or CPU) issues.
+Monitoring is accomplished using Prometheus & Grafana.
+They system is configured to monitor CPU, memory, I/O, API request/response latency and API HTTP response codes.
+Alerts are configured to notify administrators if the application is having resource (e.g. memory or cpu) issues.